-ATM operates Milan's metro, bus, tram and trolley services, which have the advantage of being integrated.
+ATM (Azienda Trasporti Milanesi) operates Milan's metro, bus, tram and trolley services, which have the advantage of being integrated.
 Tickets, available from shops displaying the ATM logo, are validated on-board and then have a time limit of 75 minutes travel on any of the transport options, or one ride on the metro.
-The city's metro is particularly inexpensive and user-friendly, and consists of three lines: Linea 1 covers the most important tourist areas near the Duomo.
+The city's metro is particularly inexpensive and user-friendly.
+Linea 1 covers the most important tourist areas near the Duomo.
 Taxis are freely available but have to be hired at marked stands.
 Expect extra charges for luggage, night fares, or Sunday travel.
 Renting a car and driving yourself is not a fun experience in Milan and is best avoided.
 The historic area around the cathedral is good for pedestrians and a number of attractions can be reached on foot.

 Electrical current in Italy is 230 volts, 50Hz.
 A variety of plugs are in use, including the European-style two-pin plug.

-Italy's currency is the Euro (EUR), which is divided into 100 cents.
-Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureaux de change.
+The Euro (EUR) is the official currency, which is divided into 100 cents.
+Those arriving in Italy with foreign currency can obtain Euros through any bank, ATM or bureau de change.
 ATMs are widespread.
 Credit cards are accepted in upmarket establishments and shops around the cities.
 Banks are closed on weekends, but tend to have better rates than casas de cambios.

 Emergencies: 113 (Police); 118 (Ambulance)

 Bus number 73 runs from Linate Airport to Milan Piazza S. Babila every 10 minutes, between 5.35am and 12.35am, and at a cost of €1.5 per ticket.
 Alternatively, there is a bus that travels to Milan Central Station every 30 minutes.
 All buses departing from Linate Airport depart from the area just outside arrivals.